n8n-io/n8n-docs/docs/choose-n8n/index.md

 ## Platforms

-There are a few different ways to set up n8n depending on how you intend to use it:
+There are different ways to set up n8n depending on how you intend to use it:

 * [n8n Cloud](/choose-n8n/cloud/): hosted solution, no need to install anything.
 * [Self-host](/hosting/): recommended method for production or customized use cases.